-Mothers against gun violence running for office
+Mothers against gun violence running for office (UPDATE)

 Fighting for legislative action against gun violence always seems like an uphill battle.
 But at least some activists are going a step further and running for office to try to pass common-sense gun safety laws.

 Take Lucia McBath.
 She lost her son, Jordan Davis, in 2012 when a white driver approached the vehicle Jordan was in at a gas station in Jacksonville, Florida.
 The white driver, Michael Dunn, complained that the teenagers’ rap music was too loud.
 Words were exchanged, and Dunn fired 10 shots into the teens’ car, killing Jordan.
 It took two trials, but Dunn was finally found guilty of first-degree murder in 2014.

 McBath became active in the gun safety advocacy group Moms Demand Action for Gun Sense in America, eventually joining the staff as a national spokeswoman in charge of outreach to faith communities.
 Now she’s running for the 37th District of the Georgia House of Representatives in Atlanta, a seat now held by Republican Sam Teasley.

 As it turns out, McBath isn’t the only activist against gun violence who is seeking office.